SenseTecnic/SenseTecnic.github.io/mqtt/faq.md

 title: "MQTT Docs: FAQ"
 ---
 # FAQ
-Hopefully this answer's some of your questions the STS MQTT service.
+Hopefully this answers some of your questions the STS MQTT service.
 If you have any others, [let us know](mailto:info@sensetecnic.com).

 - [Who are you guys?](#q-who-are-you-guys)
 - [How is your MQTT service different?](#q-how-is-your-mqtt-service-different)